mtygesen/aic-lib/algo/sorting/README.md

 # Sorting Algorithms in C++

-All the sorting algorithms work for most data types.
+All the sorting algorithms works for most data types.

 ## Algorithms Implemented